Murder of Wang Lianying: Trial

-On 9 August, Yan was sent back to Shanghai for trial, where he was remanded to the Shanghai Mixed Court in the International Settlement.
+On 9 August, Yan was sent back to Shanghai for trial, with his case to be heard by the Shanghai Mixed Court in the International Settlement.
 Represented by Lawrence Kentwell, he was read his charges by Assessor A. D. Blackburn and Magistrate Kuan.
 Wu was charged before the same court later that week.
 At the time, the Chinese courts were claiming jurisdiction and asking that Yan be extradited.

 The case was prosecuted by R. C. Faithfull, with Kentwell and Mei Hua-Chuen representing Yan and R. S. Haskell and J. Em.
 Lemière representing Wu.
 The trial was attended by numerous members of Shanghai society, men and women alike.
 Some stood for hours to gain entrance, and when the courtroom became full, they lined the streets.
-Although the defence challenged the admissibility, both men confessed to the crimes; Yan indicated that the idea had come from American cinema, but insisted that he had not meant to kill Lianying.
+Although the defence challenged the admissibility of the statements, both men confessed to the crimes.
+Yan indicated that the idea had come from American cinema, but insisted that he had not meant to kill Lianying.
 Further testimonies were provided by Zhu, his chauffeur, Ti Hongguan, and another courtesan.
 The verdict was returned on 26 August, with Yan found guilty of murder and Wu of armed robbery causing death.

 The prisoners were transferred to Chinese custody, the Mixed Court not being able to impose capital punishment.
 Although the civilian court claimed jurisdiction, on 11 September the Chinese military court began its own trial, with Major Tang presiding.
 Unlike the earlier trial, which had been well-publicized, these proceedings were held in secret.
 Neither Yan nor Wu confessed to the military court, instead blaming the killing on each other and Fang.
 Later, they were also interrogated as to the extent of Zhu's involvement in the case, as well as the whereabouts of the remaining items.
 In early October, the men were found guilty and sentenced to death.

 On 23 November, Yan and Wu were executed at the Western Battery of the Shanghai Garrison Command in Longhua.
 After a short Catholic service, held upon Yan's request, the men were brought to a courtyard, blindfolded, read their crimes, and shot.
 The execution was widely attended, including by Shanghai's courtesans.
 The artist Chen Dingshan later recalled that throngs of people had travelled for the execution, some riding atop the train.
-Likewise, in an interview with The Paper, the historian Tang Weijie mentioned that more ten thousand people attended the execution – including Yan's favoured courtesan, Ti Hongguan.
+In an interview with The Paper, the historian Tang Weijie mentioned that more than ten thousand people attended the execution, including Yan's favoured courtesan, Ti Hongguan.